Destination Guide

 Zanzibar Archipelago

-About Zanzibar Archipelago
+Why travel to Zanzibar Archipelago

 The Zanzibar Archipelago, composed of Unguja (commonly called Zanzibar Island) and Pemba, plus numerous smaller islands, offers the perfect complement to a mainland safari.
 These spice islands combine pristine beaches, rich history, vibrant culture, and excellent diving in one exotic package.